The Crown season 1

 The first season of The Crown follows the life and reign of Queen Elizabeth II.
 It consists of ten episodes and was released on Netflix on 4 November 2016.

 Claire Foy stars as Elizabeth, with main cast members Matt Smith, Vanessa Kirby, Eileen Atkins, Jeremy Northam, Victoria Hamilton, Ben Miles, Greg Wise, Jared Harris, John Lithgow, Alex Jennings, and Lia Williams.

 Premise

-The Crown traces the life of Queen Elizabeth II from her wedding in 1947 through to the present day.
+The Crown traces the life of Queen Elizabeth II from her wedding in 1947 through the wedding of Charles and Camilla in 2005.

 The first season, in which Claire Foy portrays the Queen in the early part of her reign, depicts events up to 1955, taking in the death of King George VI, prompting Elizabeth’s accession to the throne, and leading up to the resignation of Winston Churchill as prime minister and the Queen's sister Princess Margaret deciding not to marry Peter Townsend.